 See our blog on our best professional cutting combs for hairdressers and barbers for our top recommendations.

+You can’t let your client leave your shop without giving them that final suave finish!
 Depending on their style, you should have a few men’s hair products to match them.
-A matt clay is great for moulding the hair, though if they prefer a slicker look then a pomade or wax might be better.
+A matte clay is great for moulding the hair, though if they prefer a slicker look, then a pomade or wax might be better.
 Texturising sprays and powders are perfect for creating a messy look.

 See our blog on the best men’s styling products for barbers for some of our best sellers.

-Don’t forget to check out our full range of barbering equipment online at Salons Direct
+Don’t forget to check out our full range of barbering equipment online at Salons Direct.